Immersion Heater Cost

 Size of Heater

-The size that you pick for your immersion heater will also affect the price.
-When selecting and buying your heater, the supply only costs will add up.
+The size you pick for your immersion heater will also affect the price.
+When selecting and buying your heater, the supply-only costs will add up.

-An 11-inch copper immersion heater can cost around £10, whereas a 27-inch copper immersion heater can cost around £15, the price increase isn’t too drastic but can lay up with other factors.
+A 14-inch copper immersion heater can cost around £21, whereas a 27-inch copper immersion heater can cost around £25.

 What's Involved in Replacing an Immersion Heater?